Enter your email to track your progress and stay up-to-date on new Power BI learning content.

 You can also use those values to create rules, for example, to set values above zero a certain color, and values below to another color.

-Another handy tool for using colors is setting a reference line.
-You can set the value of the reference line, set its color, and even have the reference line contain a label.
+Another handy tool for using colors is setting a constant line, also sometimes referred to as a reference line.
+You can set the value of the constant line, set its color, and even have the reference line contain a label.
+To create a constant line (and other interesting lines), select the Analytics pane (looks like a magnifying glass) then expand the Reference Line section.

 Lastly, you can create a border around an individual visualization, and like other controls, you can specify the color of that border as well.